Sin ti (TV series)

 Sin ti (English title: Without you) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa in 1997.
 This telenovela based on 1980 Mexican telenovela Verónica.

 On December 8, 1997, Canal de las Estrellas started broadcasting Sin ti weekdays at 4:30pm, replacing Volver a Empezar.
-The last episode was broadcast on April 10, 1998, with Una luz en el camino replacing it the following day.
+The last episode was broadcast on April 10, 1998, with Una luz en el camino replacing it the following Monday.
+In the United States, it aired on Univision from April 6, 1998 to July 23, 1998.

 Gabriela Rivero and Rene Strickler starred as protagonists, while Adamari López and Roberto Vander starred as antagonists.